\/

 ABOUT

-Zechariah (Zeke) Smith has an associates degree in Writing / Directing Film from CCA's Cinematic Arts Department (formerly Colorado Film School) and is about to graduate (Spring '26) with a BS in Interdisciplinary Studies focused on "Archival Science" at Plymouth State University.
+Zechariah (Zeke) Smith has a Bachelor of Science in Interdisciplinary Studies focused on "Archival Science" at Plymouth State University and an associates degree in Writing / Directing Film from CCA's Cinematic Arts Department (formerly Colorado Film School).

 REEL